CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 This word cloud for Cluster 1 revolves around enterprise technology and cloud-based solutions, with strong emphasis on "experience", "oracle", "cloud",  and "architecture".
 It reflects a technical and strategic domain where roles focus on designing and implementing enterprise systems.
 Terms like "solutions",  "technology", and "business" suggest a blend of IT expertise and business alignment, especially in environments involving enterprise resource planning (ERP) and cloud infrastructure.
 The presence of "architect",  "technical",  and "functional", points to both high-level system design and hands-on implementation know-how.

-Based on the heatmap, we can see that our team displays varied skill levels across multiple technical domains.
-The strongest skills across the team are SQL, Excel, Python, PowerBI, and R, where most members show advanced (level 4) proficiency.
-While SAP Applications and Azure are consistently lower across all team members, with most showing only basic knowledge (level 2).